acquia/acquia_cms/themes/acquia_claro/README.md

 # About

-A clean, accessible, and powerful Drupal administration theme for Acquia CMS.
+A clean, accessible, and powerful Drupal administration theme for Acquia CMS, based on the Claro theme.

 ## Documentation